 Every day thousands of women around the world receive the life-changing diagnosis of breast cancer.
 As the World Health Organization reports, breast cancer is the most common cancer for women in both developed and developing countries.
 According to the Centers for Disease Control and Prevention, breast cancer is the second highest leading cause of death of women in the United States, and one in eight American women will be diagnosed with breast cancer at some point in her life.
 Chances are, you or someone you know has been or will be affected by this health challenge.
-In this article, we will look at what breast cancer is and how we can reduce our risk of developing it, using a holistic approach that encompasses the body (physical), mind (emotional), and spirit (our connection to Self).
+Although more research is being carried out everyday and there are more places that offer Breast Reconstruction in Philadelphia for example, in this article, we will look at what breast cancer is and how we can reduce our risk of developing it, using a holistic approach that encompasses the body (physical), mind (emotional), and spirit (our connection to Self).

 The American Cancer Society defines cancer as “a group of diseases that cause cells in the body to change and grow out of control.”
 Cancer isn’t just one disease, but describes any number of situations where cell growth has gone unchecked.
 That is why there can be many different reasons why cancer develops.

 Cancer begins when one of our own cells undergoes a change and becomes abnormal.
 This can happen through exposure to cancer-causing agents, or by a natural mutation in the DNA during cell division.
 Chronic inflammation in the body can also contribute to the formation of abnormal cells, as can imbalances in our metabolic functioning.
 When we have inflammation in the body, the excess of inflammatory chemicals can cause abnormal cells to form.
 With a healthy immune system, our body can recognize and rid itself of abnormal cells that may develop.
 If, on the other hand, our immune system is not healthy, our body is unable to recognize and eliminate abnormal cells.
 These cells may then continue to reproduce uncontrollably and cancer can develop.